acryps/environment/readme.md

 ```

 You'll automatically be prompted to enter the values required for your project.
-The following environment variables will automatically be applied:
+The following environment variables will automatically be passed as environment variables to the application launched by environment:
 - `HOST`
 - `DATABASE_HOST`
 - `DATABASE_PORT`

+Access them as usual with `process.env.HOST` - no changes to the code required.

 ## Modifiers
 Modifiers may be added to the names in the package configuration